vinceskahan/v5wiki/xtypes.md

 ------------------------

-## Overview of adding new types
+## Overview of adding new observation and aggregation types

-Adding a new observation type is done by subclassing the abstract base class `XTypes`, then overriding one to three functions:
+Adding a new observation or aggregation type is done by subclassing the abstract base class `XTypes`, then overriding one to three functions:

 ```python
 class XTypes: